 Our grounds are in a disused quarry and have a variety of landscapes.
 There are open grassy areas dotted with shrubbery, areas planted with young trees and a large lake.

 Our members range in age from seven to well past seventy and are of all abilities.
-Between us we shoot many of the ten bow-styles defined by the NFAS: American Flat Bow, Barebow, Bowhunter, Compound Limited, Crossbow, Freestyle, Hunting Tackle, Longbow, Primitive and Unlimited.
+Between us we shoot many of the eleven bow-styles defined by the NFAS: American Flat Bow, Barebow, Bowhunter, Compound Limited, Crossbow, Freestyle, Hunting Tackle, Longbow, Primitive, Traditional Bowhunter and Unlimited.

-The Club is lucky to have two NFAS-registered Coaches who will be delighted to instruct anyone in the sport, from complete novices to expert marksmen.
+The Club has a NFAS-registered Coach who will be delighted to instruct anyone in the sport, from complete novices to expert marksmen.

 We frequently visit other nearby Field Archery Clubs when they hold Open Shoots and welcome others to our grounds when we hold our own Open Shoots.